Spectrum of Schr\"odinger operators on subcovering graphs

-Finally, we consider the diamond lattice $\cG$ which is a $\G$-periodic graph, where $\G\ss\R^3$ is the lattice with the basis $\ga_1,\ga_2,\ga_3$, see Fig. \ref{Fcon}\emph{a}.
+Finally, we consider the diamond lattice $\cG$ which is a $\Z^3$-periodic graph with the periods $\ga_1,\ga_2,\ga_3$, see Fig. \ref{Fcon}\emph{a}.
 The fundamental graph $\cG_*$ of $\cG$ consists of two vertices $v_1$ and $v_2$ and four multiple edges connecting these vertices, see Fig.~\ref{Fcon}\emph{d}.
-Let $H=\D+Q$ be the Schr\"odinger operator on $\cG$ with a $\G$-periodic potential $Q$.
+Let $H=\D+Q$ be the Schr\"odinger operator on $\cG$ with a $\Z^3$-periodic potential $Q$.
 Without loss of generality we may assume that the potential $Q$ is defined by

 Then the spectrum of $H$ has the form